Jaguar: Former range

 In the 19th century, the jaguar was still sighted at the North Platte River 30–50 mile north of Longs Peak in Colorado, in coastal Louisiana, northern Arizona and New Mexico.

 Multiple verified zoological reports of the jaguar are known in California, two as far north as Monterey in 1814 and 1826.
 The only record of an active jaguar den with breeding adults and kittens in the United States was in the Tehachapi Mountains of California prior to 1860.
 The jaguar persisted in California until about 1860.

 The last confirmed jaguar in Texas was shot in 1948, 3 mile southeast of Kingsville, Texas.

 In Arizona, a female was shot in the White Mountains in 1963.
 By the late 1960s, the jaguar was thought to have been extirpated in the United States.
 Arizona outlawed jaguar hunting in 1969, but by then no females remained, and over the next 25 years only two males were sighted and killed in the state.
 In 1996, a rancher and hunting guide from Douglas, Arizona came across a jaguar in the Peloncillo Mountains and became a researcher on jaguars, placing trail cameras, which recorded four more jaguars.

+Historical photographs indicate that the jaguar occurred in the Brazilian state of Santa Catarina until at least 1984.